Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Not listen to spikes advice
 - focusing on his self in stead of using his new status to elevate others

-Spike tries to bite offf more than he can chew as opposed to Max that works delgently to pregress slowly.
+Spike tries to bite offf more than he can chew as opposed to Max that works delgently to progress slowly.
 This is why spike resorts to cheating with increasing servarity to progress.
 He gets worst as he fells victimised by an unfair world and thinks this is the only way to move forward

 Since Spike is not old enough to join he eventually joins as speeding bullet

+- Spike is a kid with high social intelligence who looks up to Max

+  It turns out that Spike was the one leading the cyvolters which initially surprises then angers Airiona this foreshadows her turning on him despite her initial loyalty

+  At the time of Max becoming a cybervator spike becomes his first and only fan.
+Even though spike looks up to Max, he does notice and therefore acknowledges spike III.
+Xenos notices this and warns max that it is responsibility lead.

+- Max tells Airiona/Xenos/Spike/Tomaina about his dream after they maybe see him having his nightmare.

+  It's different every time but this time I was the Cyber.Beast

+  :And you think think you killed your Father

+  Max(waves both his hands): No of course not.
+It's just that if it wasn't for me

+  He choose to save you not you

+  Max's CSD beeps in binary to agree

 ## Act 1
 ### 1. Ordinary World